floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

   caption: [Logical coupling extraction algorithm],
 ) <logical_coupling_algorithm>

+Consider the extraction algorithm in pseudocode in @logical_coupling_algorithm.
+First, a co-change matrix is initialized, which stores the number of times two files have changed together in a two-dimensional matrix.
+The algorithm then iterates over all commits in the source code repository, and for each commit, retrieves the changes between the commit and its parent.
+Then, it iterates over each pair of files in the changelist, and increments the co-change matrix for the pair of files.

 === Contributor coupling

 Conway's law states that the structure of a software system is a reflection of the communication structure of the organization that built it @conway_1968.